QuarkNerd/blog/ceberhardt/_posts/2019-05-17-webassembly-compiler.md

   encodeVector([functionBody]));
 ~~~

 I've defined an `Opcodes` enum (I'm using TypeScript), which contains all of the wasm instructions.
-The `unsignedLEB128` function is a standard [foo bar variable length encoding](unsignedLEB128) which is used for encoding instruction parameters.
+The `unsignedLEB128` function is a standard [variable length encoding](https://en.wikipedia.org/wiki/LEB128) which is used for encoding instruction parameters.

 The instructions for a function are combined with the function's local variables (of which there are none in this case), and an `end` opcode that signals the end of a function.
 Finally all the functions are encoded into a section.
 The `encodeVector` function simply prefixes a collection of byte arrays with the total length.